tomiwaajayi/cw-challenge/README.md

 - It's the modal component that pops up when an image in the grid is clicked.
 It's shows the image at maximum resolution alongside the author and the location.
 It can be toggled off (closed) by clicking anywhere on the screen.
 This component is directly imported into the ImageGrid.vue component.
 When an image on the grid is clicked, it passes it's ID into the function that triggers the modal and it's this information that the modal uses to get the image, author and location specific to the image clicked.

+### Dependencies
+  1. Axios - the http client used in this application.
+  2. lodash.debounce - the dependency responsible for debouncing searching on "input" event.
+I added only the debounce package from lodash as importing the whole loadash dependency would be very unncessary and add bloat to the app.

 ### Things to note
 1. Some images don't have locations returned from the API and for such images, I use "Somewhere on earth" as the location when rendering the views